 Fusing the physical and chemical sciences with mathematics, process engineering, design and economics, a degree in Chemical Engineering opens doors to diverse opportunities, like clean-energy generation, nanotechnology and new material generation.

-At UBC, you’ll learn how to design, build and operate the manufacturing and industrial processes used to create the products and services essential to everyday life—from energy, food and fertilizers to pharmaceuticals, plastics and paper.
-Our emphasis is on instruction from world-class researchers, hands-on experience in learning labs, industrial site visits, and interaction with practicing engineers and industry partners.
+At UBC, you’ll learn how to design, build, and operate the manufacturing and industrial processes that are used to create the products and services that are essential to everyday life.
+From energy, food and fertilizers to pharmaceuticals, plastics and paper, to the products of tomorrow, chemical engineers create innovative ways of removing greenhouse gases from the atmosphere to cool our planet, new methods of growing food indoors, novel approaches for making fabrics and textiles from forest waste and more.
+Our students excel thanks to instruction from world-class researchers, hands-on experience in learning labs, industrial site visits, and connecting with practising engineers and industry partners.
 We foster a learning environment of inclusiveness, teamwork and creative thinking.

 Play a role in research; engineer safer, greener product formulations and processes; and help discover and develop new ways to minimize society’s environmental footprint, while maximizing value in the real world.